Author, Andrew Gibson

 You will then be emailed through a transaction confirmation showing the amount of Canadian Dollars you have bought and the corresponding amount of Pounds you have sold.

-Before any money is exchanged and sent on its way to Canada, you need to pay for your money transfer.
+Before any money is exchanged and sent on its way to Canada, you need to send in your Pounds.

 Your transaction confirmation will show the bank details of where to send your Pounds.
 This should be a local UK account – so it is no different to doing a regular bank transfer.